dreamworld30/Linux-Security/Linux Security and Hardening (1).md

 # **Operating System Security on Linux**

-Keeping your Linux system secure involves more than just installing software—it’s about maintaining updates, controlling malware, monitoring system health, and enforcing strict access policies.
+Keeping your Linux system secure involves more than just installing software; it’s about maintaining updates, controlling malware, monitoring system health, and enforcing strict access policies.
 Here’s a comprehensive guide.

 ---